0xMishee/NMAP-ICS/README.md

 ## Description

 This script is primarily designed for scanning and querying devices that communicate using the S7Comm protocol.
-It builds upon the existing script bundled with Nmap, as well as the PLCScan tool by Positive Research (https://code.google.com/archive/p/plcscan/).
+It builds upon the existing script bundled with Nmap, as well as the PLCScan tool by Positive Research.
 The secondary objective is to create an easy-to-modify script that can be adapted for various other purposes, with a clear and straightforward setup of the involved protocols for better readability and understanding.